Hyundai-Kia-Connect/hyundai_kia_connect_api/KiaHyundaiToken/README.md

 - Keep the Chrome window visible during the entire flow.
 - Complete login fully, including any CAPTCHA.
-- For non-EU regions: remember to **press Enter** in PowerShell after login.
 - If the script still does not detect the redirect, close everything and rerun from a fresh session.

 ### Network or access errors

-- Ensure outbound connections to the API endpoints for your region are allowed (see the console output for the exact domain).
+- Ensure outbound connections to the API endpoints are allowed (see the console output for the exact domain).
 - VPNs, proxies, and firewalls can interfere — try a different network.

 ### `py` is not recognized